rich-iannone/greenwood/ROADMAP.md

 Greenwood is built in dependency-ordered, individually shippable steps.
 This is the public capability roadmap.

-## Planned — Near Term

-Descriptive and exploratory features building on the core estimators.

-### Model Validation and Performance

-Robust cross-validation and performance assessment for imbalanced survival data.

-- Performance optimization for large datasets (memory efficiency, computation speed)

----

 ## Planned — Medium Term

 Regression model extensions and flexible semi-parametric approaches.